 Sandra lived in the Twin Cities for three years and started FD13 residency for the arts in 2014 after a careful and thorough investigation of the local scene.
 She continues to co-run FD13 remotely.

 Sara Cluggish, Co-Director

 Sara has worked for the past three years as Curator at Site Gallery in Sheffield, UK, where she oversaw the gallery’s exhibitions and events programming, as well as Platform, an experimental artist-in-residence series.
 Sara was previously an Assistant Curator at Nottingham Contemporary and has worked in the exhibitions departments of Chisenhale Gallery, London; Whitechapel Gallery, London; and the Contemporary Arts Center in Cincinnati, Ohio, USA.
 At Site Gallery, she is currently curating a new moving image work by Daria Martin which experimentally adapts Franz Kafka’s short story A Hunger Artist.
-Sara has been based in Minneapolis since 2016 and started to co-run FD13 in the fall of 2017.
+Sara has been based in Minneapolis since 2016.
+She teaches modern and contemporary Art History at the Minneapolis College of Art and Design and has co-run FD13 since the fall of 2017.

 Bruno Freeman, Artist Liaison